spapastamkou/unilux-courses/modules/web-archives.md

 3. Explore the dataset you obtained (the .csv file with the exported data): what do the data look like, which categories of data you obtained, how you imagine using them?
 4. Explore the Dataset Overview, and browse the other types of analysis that are embedded in Communalytic: (Toxicity, Sentiment, Topic, Network Analysis).
 You can pick one or two to have time to inspect the results in detail.
 Explain the most important findings in your own words and describe in what ways these results are visualized and what they tell us.

+### After completing this assignment...
+... you should be able to:

+1. Have led a hands-on experience with collecting online social networks data
+2. Understand the type of workflows, tools and analysis involved in these operations

 ## Assignment 5 - Fluidity of the web

 The web archives are archives in constant motion rather than fixed archived resources.
 Check the lesson on Wikipedia as a source of historical knowledge of the collection of Ranke.2.
 Pick the [assignment 4](https://ranke2.uni.lu/u/wikipedia-historical-source/#assignment-04-behind-scenes.en){target="_blank"} dealing with the narratives and, by consequence, the web pages in constant motion.